AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/06_Delete_Users_Accounts.md

-# 🗑️ Deleting a User Account in Active Directory
+# 🗑️ 02.6 – Deleting a User Account in Active Directory

+## 🎯 Objective

+Safely and securely delete a user account in Active Directory while minimizing the risk of data loss or operational disruption.
+This process includes disabling the account first as a safety measure.

-### 📝 Introduction
+## 📝 Introduction

-User account lifecycle management is a key part of IT operations and security.
-This section explains how to safely remove a user from Active Directory, ensuring proper procedures are followed to avoid accidental data loss or service disruption.

-Before deleting, it is recommended to **disable the account first**, which allows for recovery or investigation if needed.
+Proper user lifecycle management is essential for operational hygiene and security compliance.
+Whether an employee leaves the organization or an account is no longer needed, **removing it correctly** from Active Directory helps maintain a clean, secure directory environment.

+Before deleting an account:
+- Disable it temporarily to allow time for audits or rollback.
+- Confirm the user no longer has assigned resources or roles.
+- Ensure the account isn't linked to critical services (e.g., mailboxes, shared folders).

 ---